Learn More!

 Connecting people, information, and technology is at the core of the academic and research programs here at the iSchool.
 The Master of Science in Information Science (MSIS) degree program builds on that by preparing students for careers as information professionals, including systems analysts and designers, database developers and managers, information security experts, and more.
 This 36-credit program can be completed in three semesters (depending upon course schedules) of full-time study or as many as four years of part-time study.

-The curriculum has been designed to equip our graduates with a rigorous program that is also flexible, so that the specific needs of individual students can be met.
-The MSIS Program offers several options to carefully target your studies.
-For those not ready to specialize, the School allows you to design a course of study under the direction of your advisor that meets your individual needs, while conforming to the general distribution guidelines found in the MSIS Plan of Study.
-Many students use this option to sample multiple areas of the curriculum, while other students focus on a defined specialization such as: human-centered computing, database and web systems, information assurance and security, geoinformatics, telecommunications and distributed systems, and cognitive systems.
+The MSIS program offers a rigorous course of study that is also flexible, so that the specific needs of individual students can be met.
+The School allows you to design a course of study under the direction of your advisor that meets your individual needs.
+Many students use this general track option to sample multiple areas of the curriculum, while other students choose to focus on a defined specialization.

 The MSIS degree program must be completed within four years of the first term in which courses were taken after admission.

-Exceptions to the four-year limit due to extenuating circumstances must be approved by the SIS faculty via a student petition.
+Exceptions to the four-year limit due to extenuating circumstances must be approved by the iSchool faculty via a student petition.

-Full time study on campus is considered most beneficial to the student, but SIS recognizes that many students hold jobs or have other off-campus responsibilities that make full time study impossible.
+Full-time study on campus is considered most beneficial to the student, but the iSchool recognizes that many students hold jobs or have other off-campus responsibilities that make full time study impossible.
 Degree requirements, therefore, can be met by full- or part-time study or a combination of both.
-While SIS endeavors to offer a wide variety of courses (day and evening), it cannot offer as full and rich a program of studies to those who are constrained by personal obligations.
+While the school endeavors to offer a wide variety of courses (day and evening), it cannot offer as full and rich a program of studies to those who are constrained by personal obligations.

 • United States Steel Corporation